 (Grigg, 1992)

+Aproach to Data Analysis

 The data from both my primary and secondary research provided both information and insight that was used to develop a list of recommendations regarding improved outcome exit strategies at orphan-care institutions.

 The study is inductive, with the dependent variable being the “exit strategies for aging-out orphans.”
 An analytic inductive process was used with the data in order to identify patterns and themes that emerged from my interviews and observations, and they were integrated with the secondary data.